Chat

 puts JSON.parse(response.content)

 Available parameters vary by provider and model.
 Always consult the provider’s documentation for supported features.
 RubyLLM passes these parameters through without validation, so incorrect parameters may cause API errors.
+Parameters from with_params take precedence over RubyLLM’s defaults, allowing you to override any aspect of the request payload.

 Getting Structured Output